Teaching Artists are the lifeblood of our program, our most valuable asset.

 Travel: You will be expected to travel throughout North Texas (Dallas/Fort Worth Metropolis).

 Training: You will be trained intensively in the Dulaine Method and Syllabus.
 Your training will prepare you to teach with our methods, specific vocabulary, and standards.
-DCNT will be having the next training this summer, July 2016!
+DCNT will has regular trainings in July and January!

 How is Dancing Classrooms integrated into a school: